AI & Business

 Speed: Traditional software projects take months.
 AI automation projects typically go live in two to six weeks because agencies use pre-built AI models and integration frameworks rather than building everything from scratch.

-Focus: IT consultancies build software.
-AI automation agencies automate processes.
+Focus: IT consultancies build software to a specification.
+AI automation agencies solve business problems.
 The starting point is different.
 An IT consultancy asks "what do you want us to build?"
 An AI automation agency asks "what are you spending too much time on?"

 Cost model: Traditional development charges by the hour or by the project.
 Many AI automation agencies offer monthly retainers that include monitoring, updates, and improvements.
 This aligns incentives because the agency is motivated to keep things running smoothly.